 Area Capital Fund

 The City Council continues to invest in improving local areas, including footways, with local communities across Nottingham.
-The Area Capital Fund is an area-based budget and schemes are determined by ward Councillors and agreed at Area Committee meetings.
+The Area Capital Fund is an area-based budget and schemes are determined by ward Councillors.

 Highway Infrastructure Asset Management